kikoseijo/ideas-property-engine/README.md

 trought the diferent configuration screens and setup your own.

 ### Configure API credentials
-The settings are located in the ***"API Credentials"*** section, this is an important step and should be done right using the information provided by Milenio Plus, this are your personal credentials, otherwise plugin will not work on your own website.
+The settings are located in the "***API Credentials***" section, this is an important step and should be done right using the information provided by Milenio Plus, this are your personal credentials, otherwise plugin will not work on your own website.

 ## Troubleshooting